salesforce/TransmogrifAI/docs/developer-guide/index.md

 ### TransmogrifAI Transformers

 TransmogrifAI Transformers extend Spark Transformers but are designed to interact with Features rather than DataFrame column names.
-Rather than directly passing in the data to transform function, the input Feature (or Features) are set using the setInput method and the return Feature (or Features) are obtained using the getOutput method.
+Rather than directly passing in the data to transform function, the input Feature (or Features) are set using the setInput method and the return Feature is obtained using the getOutput method.
 Both the input and output Features can then be acted on as many times as desired to obtain the final result Features.
 When a Workflow is called, the data described by the output Feature is materialized by passing the data described by the input Features into the transformer.

 ### Writing your own transformer